 Overnight: Moscow | Breakfast

 Moscow - Suzdal.
-This morning we travel by train from Moscow to Vladimir and then transfer to Suzdal, a picturesque Golden Ring town loaded to the hilt with ancient buildings, stunning medieval architecture and an astounding number of churches and monasteries.
+This morning we bid farewell to the capital and travel by train to Vladimir.
+Here we'll meet our new guide and transfer to Suzdal, a picturesque Golden Ring town loaded to the hilt with ancient buildings, stunning medieval architecture and an astounding number of churches and monasteries.
 With pretty meadows and livestock grazing freely along country lanes, Suzdal has the relaxed feel of a small pastoral village.

-We take a walking tour around the centre of Suzdal, where we'll see Suzdal Kremlin, Market square, Alexander monastery, Pokrovsky Monastery and Rizopolozhensky monastery.
-We'll also explore the remarkable Museum of Wooden Architecture which has a reconstruction of an ancient Russian village from Ivan The Terrible’s time.
+On a walking tour of Suzdal we see the Suzdal Kremlin, Market square, Alexander monastery, Pokrovsky Monastery and Rizopolozhensky monastery.
+The highlight of the day is the remarkable Museum of Wooden Architecture which has a reconstruction of an ancient Russian village from Ivan The Terrible’s time.
 This afternoon you can enjoy a traditional Russia banya (sauna) and if you get too hot you can always jump in the river to cool off!

 Overnight: Suzdal | Breakfast, Dinner

 Suzdal - Kostroma - Yaroslavl.
 The next stop on our tour of the Golden Ring is the historic city of Kostroma which sits on the banks of the Volga River.
-We'll enjoy a bus tour of the city and visit the fairytale land of the Snow Maiden's museum.
-Here we'll explore the mansion, learn all about Russian fairy tales and visit the chilly ice-room where you can enjoy ice cocktails at the ice bar.
+We have a guided tour the city and visit the fairytale land of the Snow Maiden's museum.
+Here we explore the mansion, learn all about Russian fairy tales and visit the chilly ice-room where you can enjoy ice cocktails at the ice bar.
 From Kostroma we travel on to Yaroslavl for the night.

 Overnight: Yaroslavl | Breakfast, Lunch

 Yaroslavl - Moscow.
 After breakfast today we get to test our artistic skills at a wood painting class in the grounds of one of city's oldest monasteries and you can take your artwork home as a souvenir!
 Then we explore Yaroslavl, a historic UNESCO-listed city which sits on the confluence of two rivers and has a skyline crowded with onion-shaped domes and imposing spires.
 Yaroslavl is the biggest and most modern Golden Ring town that we visit.
-On a bus tour of the city we'll see the Assumption cathedral, the remarkable 16th Century Cathedral of the Transfiguration of the Saviour, Theatre square and more.
-We'll also visit The Residence of Her Majesty the Queen of Maslenitsa, which is an interactive museum with colourful wooden buildings.
+A tour of the city takes in the Assumption cathedral, the remarkable 16th Century Cathedral of the Transfiguration of the Saviour, Theatre square and more.
+We also visit The Residence of Her Majesty the Queen of Maslenitsa, which is an interactive museum with colourful wooden buildings.
 Maslenitsa (Butter Week) is a Russian folk festival where people eat traditional pancakes called blinis and you'll have the opportunity to sample a tasty blini at the museum.

-This afternoon we travel by train back to Moscow, where we'll spend our final night in the Big Smoke.
+This afternoon we travel by train back to Moscow, where we spend our final night in the Big Smoke.